-Home is Just the Beginning, Mercy Housing California’s biennial fundraising gala, will benefit programs for youth at our affordable housing communities throughout California.
+Home is Just the Beginning, Mercy Housing California’s biennial fundraising gala, was held to benefit programs for youth at our affordable housing communities throughout California.

 Resident families want the same things for their children as all Californians: safe neighborhoods, parks to play in, stores selling fresh food, and neighbors they trust.
 They want their kids to grow up strong, smart and healthy, ready for college and a career.
 But it’s hard to make dreams come true for low-income families.